vortex-ninja/fsnd-movie-trailer-website/README.md

 To work properly package [IMDbPY](http://imdbpy.sourceforge.net/) is required.
-In case you would like to use it without IMDb API support please remove line `import imdb` from media.py and fresh_tomatoes.py and don't pass imdb_id or imdb_url as a parameters when creating Movie object.
+In case you would like to use it without IMDb API support please remove line `import imdb` from media.py and fresh_tomatoes.py and don't pass imdb_id or imdb_url as parameters when creating Movie object.

 ###Functions implemented:
 * `open_movies_page(movies)`: renders an html file with movies passed as a list of Movie objects